Go To Top Go Up Go Back Go Forward

 The MEMPTR returns the starting address of the pool of memory allocated by the FMS Memory Manager.
 It is used in FORTRAN programs to set the POINTER value in the arrays used to access FMS memory.
 In C applications, it provides a pointer to the start of the FMS memory.

-The MDHOW Parameter determines which system services FMS uses to allocated memory.
+The MDHOW Parameter determines which system services FMS uses to allocate memory.
 The options include mmap, malloc, shm and a fixed array.
 Not all options are available on all machines.
 You should use the default value selected by FMS.

 The MDINIT Parameter provides options for initializing the memory in the FMS memory pool.
 Normally this is not required.
 However, if you are performing benchmarking and want to set the system page table to a known state, you may do so with this parameter.
 When NUMA options are used, the default value of this Parameter is automatically changed to explicitly place the memory.